Last Updated on Jul 25, 2022

 Case 7: Contact your ISP (internet service provider) and Check it for the valid domain name.

 Case 8: If you want wifi on hotspot connection and getting an error on particular browser surfing, Then try on other browsers Chrome, Mozilla, Opera, and Other.

 Case 9: Turn off Wake for network option inside the Energy Saver setting, Apple Menu > System Preference > Energy Saver.
 Easy solution for WiFi not working on Mac Mojave, OS X 10.9.3, OS X 10.9.4, 2013 iMac

 Case 10: Many Users experience some antivirus that has been blocked some wifi port and a cant open web browser or Application.

 You might also like: How to set a password on Mac WiFi hotspot

-Here listed cases are possible solutions recommended by brody for fixed network issues in case Wifi not working on Mac Mojave or macOS Big Sur, Catalina, OS X, iMac, MacBook Pro, MacBook Air, and Others.
-After that, you can’t short out your wifi issue than contact Apple support.
+Here listed cases are possible solutions recommended by brody for fixed network issues in case Wifi not working on Mac Monterey, iMac, MacBook Pro, MacBook Air, and Others.
+After that, you can’t short out your wifi issue then contact Apple support.